siliconspecter/full-body-tracking/readme.md

-While the Kinect is very impressive for its age and low cost (especially now, given a glut of supply and not much demand) the accuracy of this joint data can be a little vague (drift of a couple of inches is common).
+While the Kinect is very impressive for its age and low cost (especially now, given a glut of supply and not much demand) the accuracy of this joint data can be a little vague (drift of a couple of inches is common) and players are very rarely a perfect 1:1 match with their avatars.

 We therefore do some reprojection; rather than taking the skeleton from the Kinect and directly applying it to the skeletal mesh, we convert it into a sort